-The Undesirable Result for the chronic lowering of groundwater levels is considered to occur during GSP implementation when 30 percent of representative monitoring wells (i.e., 20 of 64 wells) for levels fall below their minimum groundwater elevation thresholds for two consecutive years (Section 3.1.4).
+The Undesirable Result for degraded water quality is considered to occur during GSP implementation when 30 percent of representative monitoring wells (i.e., 20 of 64 wells) for water quality exceed minimum threshold levels for two consecutive years (Section 3.2.4).

 Discussion of how minimum thresholds were selected is presented in Chapter 5.
 Table 5-2 in Chapter 5 shows the minimum thresholds and the most recent measurement for each monitoring site.
-Of the 64 monitoring sites, none were worse than the minimum threshold in the latest measurement in 2018, which is 0 percent of representative monitoring wells (i.e., 0 of 60), indicating that the Basin does not have an undesirable condition for the chronic lowering of groundwater levels.
+Of the 64 monitoring sites, none were worse than the minimum threshold in the latest measurement in 2018, which is 0 percent of representative monitoring wells (i.e., 0 of 64), indicating that the Basin does not currently meet the requirements for an undesirable condition for degraded water quality.